alexej-schelle/Bec-Coherence-Time/README.md

 Calculates the coherence time distribution of a Bose-Einstein condensate.

-Markov sampling method (generalised Metropolis-Hastings sampling algorithm) for calculating the coherence time (distribution) of the order parameter for a given total particle number, temperature and trap frequency of a Bose-Einstein condensate.
+Markov sampling method (Metropolis-Hastings sampling algorithm) for calculating the coherence time (distribution) of the order parameter for a given total particle number, temperature and trap frequency of a Bose-Einstein condensate.